study abroad

 Keep Documents Safe

-Create both a digital folder and a physical folder for:
+One of the most important habits during the first week is organising essential documents.
+Create both a digital folder and a physical folder containing:

-Store digital copies securely in cloud storage so they can be accessed anytime if physical documents are misplaced or urgently required.
+Store digital copies securely in cloud storage so they remain accessible if physical documents are misplaced.

 Set Up Phone, Internet and Transport